 Faculty contacts serve as advisers to those students who have an interest in the given concentration.
 You should feel free to contact these faculty with questions.

-If you plan to study abroad: Please note that only two courses taken abroad may be used to satisfy a Babson Finance Concentration.
-FIN555% courses applied to a transcript from off campus institutions count as 3000 level Finance courses.
+If you plan to study abroad: Please note that only two courses (maximum of eight (8) Babson credits) taken abroad may be used to satisfy a Babson Finance Concentration.
+FIN5550 courses applied to a transcript from off campus institutions count as 3000 level Finance courses.
 These courses must be approved through the Glavin Office of International and Multicultural Programs in advance.
 All other concentration courses must be taken at Babson.

 3000 Level Courses